 The Alternative Educator Prep Program is available for individuals who obtained a bachelor’s degree in a non-traditional education program and are interested in teaching.

-Note: Although the Professional Licensure Bureau does not require proof of passing the Essential Academic Skills I, II and III exams by NES/NMTA (developed by Pearson) or beginning January 1, 2020, the Praxis exams (developed by ETS), universities/colleges may require you to do so at their discretion.
+Note: Although the Professional Licensure Bureau does not require proof of passing Core Academic Skills for Educators: Reading, Writing, and Mathematics through Praxis (developed by ETS), universities/colleges may require you to do so at their discretion.

 - Alternative Application via NMPED Online Licensure Portal; and